shettyprithvi/Airbnb_price_predictor_deep_learning/README.md

 # Datathon

+## Summary : Given AirBnb data, I apply deep learning for classification of text reviews to impact on price.

 ### 1. Problem: To Improve The Customer Experience To Retain Customers And Thus Increase The Overall Revenue.
 Process: Implementing Deep Learning To Predict The Sentiment Of The Review.